(This link will open our online giving form in a new window.)

 The UT Health leadership team focuses on implementing a culture that ensures all decisions and projects support our strategic and financial goals while exemplifying our on a day-to-day basis.

 Members of the UT Health Northeast President’s Council are an integral part of this plan as we move forward.
 Funds from the President’s Council help set the pace for philanthropy at UT Health and create a margin of difference that help us fulfill our vision.

 They also provide additional funding for our signature programs, including pulmonary and cardiovascular care, oncology, our family medicine residency program, and biomedical and clinical research.

 Join the UT Health Northeast President’s Council in our pursuit of medical and research excellence.
 For more information, please contact Derrith Bondurant at email@example.com or (903) 877-5135.

 Planned gifts to UT Health Northeast allow donors to leave a legacy.
 Planned giving provides creative and flexible strategies for estate and charitable planning.
 Gifts can be in the form of will bequests, charitable trusts, and gift annuities.
-Learn about options in planned giving and estate giving.
+Click here to learn about options in Planned Giving and estates.